bitrix24/b24restdocs/api-reference/chat-bots/chats/imbot-chat-leave.md

 {% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types are not specified
+- parameter types not specified
-- parameter requirements are not indicated
+- parameter requirements not specified
 - examples are missing
 - success response is missing
 - error response is missing